batect/batect/docs/ConfigFile.md

 * `working_directory` Working directory to start the container in.
 If not provided, the default working directory for the image will be used.

-* `volumes` List of volume mounts (in standard Docker `local:container` or `local:container:mode` format) to create for the container).
+* `volumes` List of volume mounts to create for the container.
 Relative local paths will be resolved relative to the configuration file's directory.
+  Two formats are supported:
+    * Standard Docker `local:container` or `local:container:mode` format
+    * An expanded format:
+      ```yaml
+      containers:
+        my-container:
+          ...
+          volumes:
+            # This is equivalent to .:/code:cached
+            - local: .
+              container: /code
+              options: cached
+      ```

-* `ports` List of ports (in standard Docker `local:container` format) to make available to the host machine.
-For example, `123:456` will make port 456 inside the container available on the host machine at port 123.
+* `ports` List of ports to make available to the host machine.

   Only TCP ports are supported at present.

   This does not affect the visibility of ports within the network created for all containers in a task - any container started as part of a task will be able to access any port on any other container at the address `container_name:container_port`.
 For example, if a process running in the `http-server` container listens on port 2000, any other container in the task can access that at `http-server:2000` without port 2000 being listed in `ports`.

+  Two formats are supported:
+    * Standard Docker `local:container` format.
+For example, `123:456` will make port 456 inside the container available on the host machine at port 123.
+    * An expanded format:
+      ```yaml
+      containers:
+        my-container:
+          ...
+          ports:
+            # This is equivalent to 1234:5678
+            - local: 1234
+              container: 5678
+      ```

 * `dependencies` List of other containers that should be started and healthy before starting this container.
 If a dependency's image does not contain a
   [health check](https://docs.docker.com/engine/reference/builder/#healthcheck), then as soon as it has started, it is considered to be healthy.